 Who may apply

 Not everyone may apply for a building permit.
 The person responsible for the design has to be responsible for the compliance with the Ontario Building Code.
-The regulations consider that a homeowner would be responsible for any work done on that person’s own home and so, providing there are suitable drawings that illustrate project details that comply with zoning bylaws and the most recent version of the building code they may apply for a permit.
-A person with suitable qualifications who has reviewed the drawings, or has created the design may represent the owner and apply for the permit on the owner’s behalf.
+The regulations consider that a homeowner would be responsible for any work done on that person’s own home and so, providing there are suitable drawings that illustrate project details compliant with Zoning Bylaws and the Ontario Building Code they may apply for a permit.
+A person with suitable qualifications (an Architect, an Engineer, or a BCIN Designer) who has reviewed the drawings, or has created the design may represent the owner and apply for the permit on the owner’s behalf.

 If the project is not for a building on a residential property, then the person who designs the building, renovation or system must be suitably qualified by the Ministry of Municipal Affairs and Housing.
 These qualifications include: